MahmoudAbdelshafi/MLogger/README.md

 [![Platform](https://img.shields.io/cocoapods/p/MLogger.svg?style=flat)](https://cocoapods.org/pods/MLogger)

 ### What is MLogger
-MLogger is  a tiny logger for testing cases and following the logs on the console and saves them into a local file.
+MLogger is  a tiny logger for testing cases and following the logs on the console and saves them into a local .text file.

 ## Example